Eddie Rabbitt

 Edward Thomas Rabbitt (November 27, 1941 – May 7, 1998) was an American country music singer and songwriter.
 His career began as a songwriter in the late 1960s, springboarding to a recording career after composing hits such as "Kentucky Rain" for Elvis Presley in 1970 and "Pure Love" for Ronnie Milsap in 1974.
-Later in the 1970s, Rabbitt helped to develop the crossover-influenced sound of country music prevalent in the 1980s with such hits as "Suspicions", "I Love a Rainy Night" (a number-one hit single on the Billboard Hot 100), and "Every Which Way but Loose" (the theme from the film of the same title).
+Later in the 1970s, Rabbitt helped to develop the crossover-influenced sound of country music prevalent in the 1980s with such hits as "Suspicions", "I Love a Rainy Night" (a number-one hit single on the Billboard Hot 100), "Drivin' My Life Away" and "Every Which Way but Loose" (the theme from the film of the same title).
 His duets "Both to Each Other (Friends and Lovers)" with Juice Newton and "You and I" with Crystal Gayle later appeared on the soap operas Days of Our Lives and All My Children.

 Early life

 Rabbitt was born to Irish immigrants Thomas Michael and Mae (née Joyce) Rabbitt in Brooklyn, New York City, New York, in 1941, and was raised in the nearby community of East Orange, New Jersey.
 His father was an oil-refinery refrigeration worker, and a skilled fiddle and accordion player, who often entertained in local New York City dance halls.
 By age 12, Rabbitt was a proficient guitar player, having been taught by his scoutmaster, Bob Scwickrath.
 During his childhood, Rabbitt became a self-proclaimed "walking encyclopedia of country music".
-After his parents divorced, he dropped out of school at age 16.
+After his parents divorced, he dropped out of East Orange High School at age 16.
 His mother, Mae, explained that Eddie "was never one for school [because] his head was too full of music."
 He later obtained a high school diploma at night school.